Influence of Dark Matter on the Magnetized Neutron Star: Results and Discussion

 With the inclusion of MF/DM, the magnitude of the maximum mass and its corresponding radius decreases $\sim 4-5 \%$.
 For $k_f^{\rm DM}=0.00, 0.02$ GeV with all MF components, the curves corresponding to the BigApple model reasonably satisfy the overlaid observational data.
 However, with $k_f^{\rm DM} = 0.04$ GeV, all curves satisfy only the maximum mass constraint given by PSR J0740+6620 \cite{Cromartie_2020}.
 Moreover, the canonical radii corresponding to 0.04 GeV for the BigApple case don't pass through NICER and revised NICER limits \cite{Miller_2019, Miller_2021}.
-In the case of the IOPB-I parameter set (right panel of Fig. \ref{fig:mr}) with $k_f^{\rm DM}=0.00, 0.02$ GeV, only parallel components of MF satisfy all the constraints imposed by Cromartie {\it et al.}, pulsar, and NICER.
+In the case of the IOPB-I parameter set (right panel of Fig. \ref{fig:mr}) with $k_f^{\rm DM}=0.00, 0.02$ GeV, only parallel components of pressure satisfy all the constraints imposed by Cromartie {\it et al.}, pulsar, and NICER.
 However, for $k_f^{\rm DM}=0.04$ GeV, none of the constraints is satisfied for IOPB-I set.
 Hence, from this study, we observe that one can put constraints on the amount of DM percentage and the strength of the MF by employing diverse observational data.
+It is relevant to mention here that the information on the mass-radius profile of the neutron star essentially comes from gravitational waves (GW), pulsar hotspot, and x-ray measurements.
+Observational data from these techniques regarding the mass and radius of neutron stars typically do not directly account for the presence of magnetic field.
+However, the majority of the information on the mass and radius of the star comes from the pulsars, which are rotating neutron stars with surface magnetic field strengths of the order of $10^{10-15}$ G. Although various magnetic properties of these objects are measured, such as surface magnetic field, magnetic dipole moment, etc., their mass-radius profile is not mapped to the strength of the magnetic field.
+In other words, we do not yet have observational evidence of the influence of the magnetic field on the mass-radius profile of the star, primarily due to the unknown nature of the neutron star's inner core.

 Through the preceding analysis, it is evident that the EOS and mass-radius profile of DM admixed magnetized neutron stars are governed by two competing mechanisms.
 Firstly, the EOS experiences stiffening (softening) due to the $\perp$ ($\parallel$) pressure, while secondly, it undergoes softening as a consequence of increased DM content.
 To investigate the potential influence of MF on the rate at which the neutron star mass decreases due to the presence of DM, we construct a plot of the maximum mass as a function of DM Fermi momenta for varying MF strengths, as illustrated in Fig. \ref{fig:mr_rate}.
 Remarkably, for higher MF strengths, the rate of maximum mass reduction caused by DM content exhibits a slight decrease.
 In other words, the MF exerts an attenuating effect on the DM within the neutron star.
 Nonetheless, this effect is primarily notable under high MF strengths, indicating that the MF does not significantly impact the DM's influence on the properties of neutron stars.